The first member in the homologous series of alkanes.

 The molecule has two enantiomers: stereoisomers that are mirror images of each other and are not superimposable.

-Colourless, toxic liquid with a sweet odour.
+Colorless, toxic liquid with a sweet odor.

 Chloromethane can be prepared by heating a mixture of methane and chlorine.